 -

 Chest Compressions: Press down hard and fast, aiming to compress the chest by at least 2 inches.
-The recommended rate is 100-120 compressions per minute, which is roughly the tempo of the song “Stayin’ Alive” by the Bee Gees.
+The recommended rate is 100-120 compressions per minute, which is roughly the tempo of a song.
 Allow the chest to fully recoil between compressions to let the heart refill with blood.

 -

-Rescue Breaths: After 30 compressions, open the child’s airway by tilting the head back slightly and lifting the chin.
+Rescue Breaths: After 30 compressions, open the child’s airway by tilting the head back slightly and keeping the chin lifted.
 Pinch the nose shut, cover the child’s mouth with yours to create a seal, and give two rescue breaths.
 Each breath should be just enough to make the child’s chest rise, avoiding over-inflation, which can cause air to enter the stomach rather than the lungs.

 -